 Trojans hide inside ordinary apps, much like the Trojan horse of legend, and then infect your system.
 Additionally, the Trojan may download spyware and create back doors for future attacks but unlike viruses, Trojans don’t self-replicate.

-Viruses usually infect programs or files, which they use to self-replicate and infect other system code.
+Viruses usually infect programs or files, which they use to self-replicate and infect other system codes.
 Others go straight for the master boot record and when the infected code loads, the virus spreads and wreaks havoc.
 Viruses can also disguise themselves by mimicking your files or hijacking anti-virus software.

 Polymorphic viruses encrypt and decrypt themselves in cycles.
 As the virus copies itself, it invents new encryption and decryption routines to stay hidden from security.

 Worms are self-contained programs and don’t need host files and are typically spread through email attachments and similar routes.
 Open this can of worms and it’ll spam your contacts with copies of itself.
-Worms can cause serious damage to the system as well as overload servers as a form of denial-of-service (DoS) attack.
+Worms can cause serious damage to the system as well as overload the server as a form of denial-of-service (DoS) attack.